Fraud Blocker

 Queue at the airport to get the Transit Control Card

-Once you have arrived on the islands, you’ll be requested a baggage control screening by the Biosafety Agency or SIGCAL.
-This process is very important.
-It’s the only way you keep any invasive species that may represent a threat to the ecosystem away.
-It’s prohibited to enter the Galapagos Islands with items such as fruits, vegetables, and organic matter.
-Please check the whole list.
+Upon arrival on the islands, you’ll undergo baggage control screening by the Biosafety Agency, also known as SIGCAL.
+This screening process is of utmost importance, as it helps prevent the introduction of invasive species that could pose a threat to the ecosystem.
+It’s strictly prohibited to enter the Galapagos Islands with items such as fruits, vegetables, and organic matter; please consult the comprehensive list of prohibited items.

-After getting your baggage checked, you’ll have to queue to pay the Galapagos National Park Entry fee.
-This one costs USD 100 per adult and USD 50 per child.
-After this, your luggage will have another screening for more organic items.
-Once you pass that one, you’re officially in!
-And your Galapagos Islands vacations have officially started.
+Following the baggage screening, you’ll need to queue up to pay the Galapagos National Park Entry fee, which is USD 100 per adult and USD 50 per child.
+After paying this fee, your luggage will undergo another screening to ensure it doesn’t contain any organic items.
+Once you successfully pass this screening, you’re officially in the Galapagos Islands, and your vacation has officially begun!

 Traveler posing with iguanas